 Address: 1874 East Mall

-If you’re a student at UBC you’ve probably been to Brock Hall: to see your Enrolment Services Professional, to get some tips for improving your resume, or to discuss your tuition payments.
+If you’re a student at UBC, you’ve probably been to Brock Hall: to see your Enrolment Services Advisor, to get some tips for improving your resume, or to discuss your tuition payments.
 While it seems like a pretty busy public space that wouldn’t be good for studying, that’s because you probably missed the hidden gem on the second floor of the West Wing.

 Address: 2424 Main Mall

 The Forestry building is a great place for students who like to immerse themselves in epic surroundings while getting work done.
 Inside the MacMillan Bloedel Atrium are group tables and couches with space for up to 60 people.
 Natural light comes in through the ceiling skylight and the atrium is surrounded by greenery with amazing woodwork adorning the walls and ceiling.

 This isn’t the best place for quiet studying as the atrium is a busy place and there are always students milling about, so you’ll need to deal with some background noise, or bring a good pair of headphones.
 Make sure you get there during the day because the door is locked and requires a keycard to access after 6:00 pm.

 The twin atriums in the Life Sciences Centre are expansive, open spaces with high ceilings and large windows that allow the sun to shine through, making the space bright.
 The East Atrium has 5 rows of long tables that are great for independent or group study.